Online Operations Manual

 Note: The kafka server at ICDS is: rtdb-01.gwave.ics.psu.edu:9196

-.
+A useful tool for connecting to kafka is kcat.
 It’s not installed at CIT, but you can run it using the scimma/client container.
 To build and start the container:

 singularity build -s scimma_client.sif docker://scimma/client:latest